Olympic golf at Tokyo 2020: Top five things to know

 With a maximum of four players per country teeing it up in Tokyo, the race for places is intense, to say the least.

-More than half of the men's top 20 players are American, with only long-time world number one and 2020 Masters winner Dustin Johnson assured of qualification.
+More than half of the men's top 20 players are American, but 2020 Masters winner Dustin Johnson eventually opted to skip the event.

 The 45-year-old produced a comeback story for the ages by ending his 11-year major drought with a memorable triumph at the Masters in 2019.